 Anatomy of a Door

-- Rough Opening: The door gap that holds the frame.
+- Rough Opening: The structural opening in the wall (stud-to-stud) that holds the door frame.

 Pre-Hung Door vs. Door Slab